Garden Building Cost Breakdown: What’s Included and What’s Extra?

 Is installation always included in the price?

-Foundations/ground preparation and electrics are two of the biggest variables, because they depend on your site rather than the building alone.
+Foundations and electrical work are two of the most common extra costs, because both depend heavily on your site rather than the building alone.